Conservation - Innovation - Education.

 ACT's energetic, 21st century thinking and actions are protecting our planet and changing the way we live in it.

 RHINO POACHING IN SOUTH AFRICA

-Project Rhino KZN: The African Conservation Trust provides Secretariat and financial governance support to this award-winning, first-of-its kind provincial association of NGOs, conservation experts and anti-poaching specialists, united to stop rhino poaching in KwaZulu-Natal.
+Project Rhino: The African Conservation Trust provides Secretariat and financial governance support to this award-winning, first-of-its kind provincial association of NGOs, conservation experts and anti-poaching specialists, united to stop rhino poaching in KwaZulu-Natal.

-Please click here to support Project Rhino KZN and these important projects.
+Please click here to support Project Rhino and these important projects.

-The ACT Rhino Fund generated support of R 9.75 million between 1 January 2012 and 28 February 2015, R 3.2 million of which was raised during the 2014 financial year.
+The ACT Rhino Fund generated support of more than R10 million!
 This could not have been achieved without the generosity of South African citizens, businesses, charitable foundations, schools, shopping centres, the tourism and adventure sports sectors and from Skydive for Rhinos participants – ACT’s rhino fundraising and awareness campaign in 2011 and 2012.

 Please help us continue to raise funds: click here to go to our ACT Rhino Fund GivenGain page and find out more.

 Conservation is as much about people as it is about wildlife.
 As the Covid-19 lock-down continues, thousands of people living in impoverished rural communities adjacent to game reserves have lost their jobs and income, and live in appalling conditions.